winshareinc/AnySense_7688/README.md

    * Push Body settings: including APP_ID, Version and DEVICE_PREFIX
    * MQTT settings: including MQTT_broker, MQTT_port and MQTT_topic

 3. Run the main program by
     ```
+    pip install paho-mqtt
+    ```

+4. Run the main program by
+   ```
    /root/AnySense_7688/APP/Temp_Project/setup.sh
    ```

-4. You can check the results on the console printouts or on the MQTT broker.
+5. You can check the results on the console printouts or on the MQTT broker.

 ## Acknowledgement